-To better understand supplement users in the U.S., MarketPlace surveyed these consumers regarding their awareness, attitudes, and behaviors related to vitamins, minerals, and nutritional supplements (VMS).
+To better understand the U.S. supplement market, MarketPlace surveyed these supplement consumers regarding their awareness, attitudes, and behaviors related to vitamins, minerals, and nutritional supplements (VMS).
 This white paper presents the findings of this study.

 - General disease prevention and overall wellness was indicated by over half of respondents (58%) as a reason to take supplements.
 However, many others noted specific conditions, such as digestive health (48%), heart health (45%), joint health (42%), and immunity (41%).
 Brands should consider positioning toward both general wellness and specific outcomes.